-6.2.7.2- MHPAEA Reason for any denial for reimbursement or payment for mental health order benefits must be made available to the enrollee by the health plan ate attests that the following entities provide denial information: State ☐ Managed Care entities Both 6.3. two statements applies to its plan: (42CFR 457.480) es to its plan: (42CFR 457.480) 6.3.2. exclus The St contra Sectio tate shall not permit the imposition of any pre-existing medical condition sion for covered services (Section 2102(b)(1)(B)(ii)); OR tate contracts with a group health plan or group health insurance coverage, or cets with a group health plan to provide family coverage under a waiver (see on 6.6.2. (formerly 6.4.2) of the template).
-Pre-existing medical conditions are teted to the extent allowed by HIPAA/ERISA.
+The State contracts with a group health plan or group health insurance coverage, or contracts with a group health plan to provide family coverage under a waiver (see Section 6.6.2. (formerly 6.4.2) of the template).
+Pre-existing medical conditions are permitted to the extent allowed by HIPAA/ERISA.
 (Formerly 8.6.)
+(Section 2103(f)) Describe:

-(Section 2103(f)) libe: Guid 1 through a co request two additional purchase options in Title XXI: cost effective coverage ommunity-based health delivery system and for the purchase of family section 2105(c)(2) and (3)) (457.1005 and 457.1010) 6.4.
-1 through cost appropriate Purchase Options- If the State wishes to provide services under the plan effective alternatives or the purchase of family coverage, it must request the option.
-To be approved, the State must address the following: (Section and (3)) (42 CFR 457.1005 and 457.1010) 6.4.1. limitat low-in impro low-in 2102(d Effective Coverage- Payment may be made to a State in excess of the 10 percent tion on use of funds for payments for: 1) other child health assistance for targeted acome children; 2) expenditures for health services initiatives under the plan for ving the health of children (including targeted low-income children and other acome children); 3) expenditures for outreach activities as provided in Section c)(1) under the plan; and 4) other reasonable costs incurred by the State to ister the plan, if it demonstrates the following (42CFR 457.1005(a)): 6.
-4.1.1.
+Guidance: States may request two additional purchase options in Title XXI: cost effective coverage through a community-based health delivery system and for the purchase of family coverage.
+(Section 2105(c)(2) and (3)) (457.1005 and 457.1010)

+- Additional Purchase Options- If the State wishes to provide services under the plan through cost effective alternatives or the purchase of family coverage, it must request the appropriate option.
+To be approved, the State must address the following: (Section 2105(c)(2) and (3)) (42 CFR 457.1005 and 457.1010) - Cost Effective Coverage Payment may be made to a State in excess of the 10 percent limitation on use of funds for payments for: 1) other child health assistance for targeted low-income children; 2) expenditures for health services initiatives under the plan for improving the health of children (including targeted low-income children and other low-income children); 3) expenditures for outreach activities as provided in Section 2102(c)(1) under the plan; and 4) other reasonable costs incurred by the State to administer the plan, if it demonstrates the following (42CFR 457.1005(a)): - 6.4.1.1.
 Coverage provided to targeted low-income children through such expenditures must meet the coverage requirements above; Describe the coverage provided by the alternative delivery system.
-The State may cross reference Section 6.2.1 - 6.2.28.
-(Section 2105(c)(2)(B)(i)) (42CFR 457.1005(b))
+The State may cross reference Section 6.2.1 6.2.28.
+(Section 2105(c)(2)(B)(i)) (42CFR 457.1005(b)) - 6.4.1.2.
 The cost of such coverage must not be greater, on an average per child basis, than the cost of coverage that would otherwise be provided for the coverage described above; Describe the cost of such coverage on an average per child basis.
 (Section 2105(c)(2)(B)(ii)) (42CFR 457.1005(b))

-Check below if the State is requesting to provide cost-effective coverage through a community-based health delivery system.
-This allows the State to waive the 10 percent limitation on expenditures not used for Medicaid or health insurance assistance if coverage provided to targeted low-income children through such expenditures meets the requirements of Section 2103; the cost of such coverage is not greater, on an average per child basis, than the cost of coverage that would otherwise be provided under Section 2103; and such coverage is provided through the use of a community-based health delivery system, such as through contracts with health centers receiving funds under Section 330 of the Public Health Services Act or with hospitals such as those that receive disproportionate share payment adjustments under Section 1886(c)(5)(F) or 1923.
+Guidance: Check below if the State is requesting to provide cost-effective coverage through a community-based health delivery system.
+This allows the State to waive the 10 percent limitation on expenditures not used for Medicaid or health insurance assistance if coverage provided to targeted low-income children through such expenditures meets the requirements of Section 2103; the cost of such coverage is not greater, on an average per child basis, than the cost of coverage that would otherwise be provided under Section 2103; and such coverage is provided through the use of a community-based health delivery system, such as through contracts with health centers receiving funds under Section 330 of the Public Health

+Services Act or with hospitals such as those that receive disproportionate share payment adjustments under Section 1886(c)(5)(F) or 1923.